suitangi/GForms-JS/README.md

 # GoogleForms-JS
-JS for data submission to Google Forms.
+Lightweight JS Class for data submission to Google Forms.
+Allows for your own custom HTML forms.

 ## Usage